vasylcf/ImageBind-LoRA/README.md

 However, the LoRA fine-tuned model separates the 3 dog classes, indicating it was successfully adapted to the toy dataset.
 This approach distorts the pretrained features of ImageBind.
-To maintain the original embeddings, we propose experimenting with the two-step fine-tuning approach described in [this paper](https://openreview.net/pdf?id=UYneFzXSJWh): linear probing followed by full model (or LoRA) fine-tuning.
+To maintain the original embeddings, we propose experimenting with the two-step fine-tuning approach described in [this paper](https://openreview.net/pdf?id=UYneFzXSJWh): linear probing followed by full model fine-tuning.
+To avoid diverging too far from the objective: fine-tuning the multimodal representation; We limit those two steps to fine-tuning the ImagBind model.
+In our implementation, linear probing is analogous to fine-tuning the last layer, whereas full model fine-tuning is analogous to LoRA fine-tuning
+(Although tuning the full model is still possible by not setting the `--lora` argument).
 ImageBind-LoRA support linear probing by passing the `--linear_probing` argument to `train.py`.
 Note that the training process should then be split into two stages, passing `--linear_probing` in an initial training session, followed by `--lora` on training completion.
 With `linear_probing`, no distortion to original pretrained features is observed.
 All classes are accurately predicted